Hernan4444/MyAnimeList-Database/data/readme.md

 1. MAL_ID:  MyAnimelist ID of the anime. (e.g. 1)
 2. Name: full name of the anime. (e.g. Cowboy Bebop)
 3. Score: average score of the anime given from all users in MyAnimelist database. (e.g. 8.78)
-4. Genders: comma separated list of genres for this anime. (e.g. Action, Adventure, Comedy, Drama, Sci-Fi, Space)
+4. Genres: comma separated list of genres for this anime. (e.g. Action, Adventure, Comedy, Drama, Sci-Fi, Space)
 5. English name: full name in english of the anime. (e.g. Cowboy Bebop)
 6. Japanese name: full name in japanses of the anime. (e.g. カウボーイビバップ)
 7. Type: TV, movie, OVA, etc. (e.g. TV)